TimGJ/xenon/README.md

 # xenon
-Symmetric encryption using the NaCl libraries
+AES encryption and on-the-fly decryption of files